acdh-oeaw/Teaching_CBS4DH/lectures/git/git_3.md

 + See if you can find the GitHub repository of open-source software that you use regularly (or have used in the past).
 Take a look at branches, commits (and commit messages), issues, and pull requests.
 Also try cloning the repo and play around with the various Git commands locally.

-+ Start using Git for your work, if you aren't already.
++ Start using Git for your work, if you haven't already.
 By using it regularly, and doing your best to understand and solve any problems you might encounter, you will get comfortable (and competent) very soon, promise!

 ## Some tips to remember